Menu

 • A. K. Bharti served as the Air Commandant (Operations, Information, and Electronic Warfare) at Delhi Air Headquarters from 1 August 2018 to 4 December 2019.

-• On 1 December 2019, he was appointed as the Chief Staff Officer (Air Vector Strategy) at Strategic Forces Command, Delhi.
+• On 1 December 2019, he was appointed as the Chief Staff Officer (Air Vector Strategy) at the Strategic Forces Command, Delhi.

 • From 23 November 2022 to 31 August 2023, he served as the Assistant Chief of Air Staff for Offensive Operations at Air Headquarters in New Delhi.